aaronpalermo/wishlist2json/README.md

 # wishlist2json
 Downloads public Amazon wishlist and converts to JSON for use in Elasticsearch

-If you want a web service option instead of running your own code, I recommend keepa.com
+If you want a web service to monitor a wishlist for you, alert on price thresholds, and a lot more, I recommend using keepa.com